How can I avoid DNS resolution failures with an Amazon EC2 Linux instance?

 - Amazon Simple Storage Service (Amazon S3)

 The following procedure applies to all versions of Amazon Linux.
-If you're using another distribution, see:
+If you're using another distribution, select the documentation for your distribution from the following list:

 1. Install the dnsmasq server by running the following command: